 The Huawei P40 Pro and Samsung Galaxy S20 Plus feature dedicated time-of-flight sensors to calculate depth information.
 So we’d assume these handsets have a built-in advantage, but let’s find out.

 For bold shapes, edge detection is pretty good across all four phones.
 However, note how the Xperia 5 II is a little confused with the complex textures in the gap between the statue and the white box in the image below and doesn’t blur the reflection on the left enough.
 The Pixel 5 also misses the edge of the white box and blends the background and foreground on the left incorrectly.
-Huawei blurs this area rather oddly too, so reflections are clearly very difficult.
+Huawei blurs this area rather oddly too, so reflections are clearly challenging.

 Irritatingly, Sony doesn’t let you zoom in or out while using the bokeh mode and also demands that you stand 1.5m away from your target.
 While all of the other cameras default to a 2x zoom for closer portraits and aren’t so picky about subject distance.